 Elizabeth heard her mother squeal softly as the party approached.
 Despite being eager to make the acquaintance of his family, she did not have high expectations that they were as eager to meet hers.

 Mr. Bingley came up to the three ladies and gave a slight bow.
 “Good evening, ladies.
 What a pleasant affair this is.
 May I introduce you to my family and good friend?”

 Mr. Bingley made the introductions.
 His sisters, Caroline Bingley and Louisa Hurst, her husband, Reginald Hurst, and Bingley’s friend, Fitzwilliam Darcy, did not seem particularly affable, as they extended only the barest civilities.
-Despite being polite in their words and manners, Elizabeth sensed that they were being scrutinized by the four of them and were not pleased.
+Despite being polite in their words and manners, Elizabeth sensed that she was being scrutinized by the four of them.

-If it had not been the scowl that seemed etched on his face, Elizabeth could have considered Bingley’s good friend as handsome.
+But for the scowl that seemed etched on his face, Elizabeth could have considered Bingley’s good friend handsome.
 He finally lifted his eyes, and Elizabeth saw that they were on her.
 She attempted to smile, but his response was only to lower his brows and press his lips tightly together.
 She turned her attention back to Mr. Bingley and his sisters, who were engaged in conversation with her mother.

 It was at that moment that Kitty and Lydia hurried over, out of breath.

 “Mamma?”
 Lydia tugged on her mother’s sleeve.